-There are two versions sold.
+There are two versions.
 One includes a transmitter that plugs into a USB-C port on your computer.
 I tested this version because it’s compatible with every Mac and most iPads without an adapter.
 The other version offered by EZCast requires an HDMI port on the transmitter computer.

 To use the wireless adapter, the external display or TV must have an HDMI port, but those have been standard for many years.
 The only complication is that the receiver needs external power.
 Fortunately, most TVs and monitors include a USB-A port.
 Plug the accessory into the TV’s HDMI port and the USB port and you’re ready to watch.

 If the screen you’re connecting to doesn’t have a USB port, you’re going to have to work something out.
 Maybe an external battery.

 I had my review unit set up in only a couple of minutes, most of which was spent fumbling behind the TV.

 Each of the two components is 6.9 inches long, 1.6 inches wide and 0.7 inches thick.
 That makes them very portable.
 Certainly much more so than a 10-foot HDMI cable.

 Because EZCast Pocket is so small, it’s easy to tuck into a bag so you can connect your MacBook or iPad to an external screen wherever you go.
 Whether you need to give a presentation or want to watch movies from a remote cabin, it’s better to be sure you’ll have what you need.